adrwxyz/classic.adrw.xyz/_projects/2015-08-20-videostream.md

 - support
 image: /assets/article_images/2014-09-30-launchpad-meets-hack-north-3-hypotheses-tested-hacking/stock-slate-demo-retail-c.jpg
 excerpt: In 4 months, Andrew resolved 2,148 support tickets, coded a new website that boosted weekly actives & downloads, and optimized for revenue.
-seo-title: Videostream&#58; How I grew active users & revenue in 4 months
+seo-title: Videostream - How I grew active users & revenue in 4 months
 ---

 As Summer '15 Growth Intern, I got to work on three awesome projects.